MouhammadAyoub/Library-Management-System/CONTRIBUTING.md

-# Contributing to CVs-reposotiry
+# Contributing to Library-Management-System
-Thanks for your interest in ASP.Net.
+Thanks for your interest in JavaFx.
 Our goal is to bring fast, reliable, and trouble-free open-source projects to all communities.
 We love your input!
 We want to make every contribution to this project as transparent and effortless as possible.
 Please note that we have a code of conduct that we need to follow moving forward in all your interactions with the project.

 - Reporting a bug
 - Discussing the current state of the code